Visiting Vessels

 Getting a permit to bring a boat to a pier in NYC is harder and slower a process than it should be - something our advocacy tries to change - so the accomplishments here represent a lot of work!

-In 2022, PortSide hosted the famous British racing yacht MAIDEN which sails around the world with an all-woman crew with the mission "educate a girl and change the world".
+In 2022, PortSide hosted the famous British racing yacht MAIDEN which sails around the world with an all-woman crew with the mission "educate a girl and change the world."
 See photo below of Red Hook kids putting their handprints on a sail that MAIDEN uses and interacting with a MAIDEN crewmember.
 Representation matters.

 PortSide also promotes visiting vessels arranged by other groups such as when we promoted the OpSail/Fleet Week ships in Red Hook in 2012 and Fleet Week 2016 at the Brooklyn Cruise Terminal.
 Our guide to the 2012 OpSail/Fleet Week ships in Red Hook was so good, OpSail handed out ours.
 Our webpage for those ships attracted over 26,000 hits in May.
 Our Twitter and Facebook pages provide a steady stream of updates about exhibit vessels coming to NYC.